aecio/correlation-sketches/README.md

     ./gradle shadowJar

-the JAR file will be created at: `benchmark/build/libs/benchmark-0.1-SNAPSHOT-all.jar`.
+The JAR file will be created at: `benchmark/build/libs/benchmark-0.1-SNAPSHOT-all.jar`.
-You can any class with a `main()` function using the standard `java -jar` command.
+You can run any class with a `main()` function using the standard `java -jar` command.